 - Depth and breadth of research unmatched in Christian programs

 - Strong clinical training prepares life-giving professionals

-SCHOOL OF THEOLOGY
+SCHOOL OF MISSION AND THEOLOGY

 - Centers and initiatives creatively engage a changing culture